-As part of their SEND support arrangements, children complete one page profiles, with support, to enable the adults working with them to understand how to support them best and have a clear overview of the whole child.
+As part of their SEND support arrangements, children complete one page profiles, with support, to give the child the opportunity to express how they learn, what their likes and dislikes are how they prefer to be supported with their leanring.
+It also enable all of the adults working with them to understand how to support them best and have a clear overview of the whole child.
 Children requiring interventions because of special educational needs will have individual targets recorded on a provision map with the provision being put in place to support them.
-Children know what they have done well and their next steps for learning are through marking and through discussion with the teacher and teaching assistant during class work and intervention time
+Children know what they have done well and their next steps for learning are through marking and through discussion with the teacher and teaching assistant during class work and intervention time.